Making the UK greener, one house at a time

 Pacific Ocean

 The Pacific Ocean, the largest and deepest ocean, is significantly affected by pollution.
 It is home to the Great Pacific Garbage Patch, a massive collection of floating trash, primarily plastic, twice the size of Texas.
-Most of this pollution comes from Asia, which is responsible for 81% of the plastic waste entering the oceans.
+Most of this pollution comes from Asia, responsible for 81% of the plastic waste entering the oceans.
 China and Indonesia are the top contributors, accounting for over a third of the plastic waste in global waters.

 Atlantic Ocean